dartevel/framework/README.md

         dartevel create my_project

 Open the project directory in [IntelliJ IDE](https://www.jetbrains.com/idea/download/), [Atom](https://atom.io) or [Visual Studio Code](https://code.visualstudio.com).
 All three IDEs have a Dart plugin.
-For IntelliJ IDEA users, there are [file and code templates](https://dartevel.io/docs/intellij/) for Aqueduct.
+For IntelliJ IDEA users, there are [file and code templates](https://dartevel.io/docs/intellij/) for Dartevel.